-Second, Medicare implemented a home health value-based purchasing program in 2018 in nine states.
-The program adjusts HHAs' Medicare payments (upward or downward) based on their performance on a set of quality measures relative to their peers.
-Agencies receive bonuses or penalties based on their performance on a set of 16 quality, outcome, and patient experience measures.
-The size of any bonus or penalty varies according to performance, but the program's design caps any increases or decreases at 3 percent of Medicare payments.
-Quality bonus payments are funded through a payment withhold.
-For 2022, CMS proposed to expand the demonstration nationwide with a 5 percent withhold.
+Second, in 2024 Medicare will begin adjusting payments under a nationwide value-based purchasing program.
+The program will adjust HHAs' Medicare payments (upward or downward) based on their performance on a set of 8 quality, outcome, and patient experience measures.
+The size of any bonus or penalty will vary according to performance.
+Quality bonus payments will be funded through a payment withhold.